pawe9N/Virtual-Typewriter/README.md

 <a href="https://imgflip.com/gif/1ulae6"><img src="https://i.imgflip.com/1ulae6.gif" title="made at imgflip.com"/></a>

-- If you have the physical keyboard, then you can see shadow effect, when you press keys.
+- If you have the physical keyboard, then you can see click effect, when you press keys.

 <a href="https://imgflip.com/gif/1uld5c"><img src="https://i.imgflip.com/1uld5c.gif" title="made at imgflip.com"/></a>